zeniuseducation/poly-euler/README.md

 # Polyglottic Euler in 5 Lambdas

-Polyglottic attempts to euler in Clojure, Common Lisp (SBCL), Racket, SML and Haskell.
+Polyglottic attempts to euler in Clojure, Common Lisp (SBCL), Racket, Julia, SML and Haskell.
 The codes will be refactored from time to time without deleting old codes.